 The little things matter

 Another consistent theme is taking the time to both acknowledge and take part in the small feats that keep the romance alive.
 No matter how long you’ve been together, taking the time to have a simple “date night” can work wonders when it comes to keeping your love fresh.
 Also worth noting: appreciate the simple things you get to share with your partner because you have them in your life.
-Make the time to give each a hug before you run out the door in the morning, if you know they’ve had a rough day, find what you can do to take a little off their plate.
-Remember that you’re part of a team now, and even on the days where romance may be a little tougher to provide, never forget to find new ways to say “I love you” with thoughtful actions and words.
+Make the time to give each other a hug before you run out the door in the morning.
+If you know they’ve had a rough day, find what you can do to take a little off their plate.
+Remember, you’re part of a team now.
+Even on the days when romance may be a little tougher to provide, never forget to find new ways to say “I love you” with thoughtful actions and words.

 Differences and disagreements are a natural part of life

 The reality of marriage is that they are, as we said, a union between two people.
 Even though you’re married, you’re still the same independent individual that your partner came to love before you walked down the aisle.
 No two personalities are the same, and every person has different needs and desires.
 Spending more time with each other and making joint decisions with your other half can be a hard learning curve, and inevitably leads to conflict.
 Realize that it’s okay to disagree, but remember to respect the other person in the process.
 Accepting your differences and finding common ground makes sure that your relationship stays even, and that both parties know that they are valued.
 On the days that you do fight, try not to beat yourself (or your spouse) up too much.
 Apologize, do your best to move on, and remember that you have the rest of your lives to figure out the little details.